AdamWongCH/analytics-thinking/11-Social Network Analytics (Extension)/lesson.md

 Number of connections a node has

 → how connected an entity is
+→ identifies active or popular participants

 ---

 ### Centrality

-Importance of a node in the network
+Measures how important a node is in the network

-→ who is influential
+Different measures capture different types of importance.

 ---

-### Communities
+### Types of Centrality

-Groups of nodes that are closely connected
+#### Degree Centrality

-→ clusters of interaction
+→ number of direct connections
+→ identifies active or popular nodes

+---

+#### Betweenness Centrality

+→ how often a node connects different parts of the network → identifies **bridges** between groups

+> Not all important nodes are the most connected.
+> Some are important because they connect others.

+---

+#### Closeness Centrality

+→ how close a node is to all others
+→ identifies nodes that can quickly reach others

+---

+#### Eigenvector Centrality (Optional)

+→ importance based on being connected to important nodes

+→ identifies **influential nodes among influential nodes**

 ---